 First, Why are Ohio Barn Quilts of superior quality?

 Ohio Barn Quilts are superior to most barn quilts sold on the internet, Facebook or Etsy which are often made using stencils on bare plywood, pallet wood, thin wood sheets, MDF (interior grade board), noodle board (craft board), or even printed on vinyl sheets.
 Those materials are NOT for exterior use, therefore those barn quilts will not last for years outdoors.
 In the last 2 years, some barn quilters have started using an aluminum composite material (a very thin 3 mm material consisting of a foam core sandwiched between two thin sheets of aluminum) which in my opinion has not yet been proven to last on exterior surfaces.
 Some reports of scratching and peeling have been reported.

-Ohio Barn Quilts are made on 1/2″ MDO (medium density overlay) board, often called “sign board” or Marine Plywood.
-Originally MDO was created to satisfy the requirements of long lasting Interstate Highway signs.
-Because of its water resistance, MDO is also a good product to use on small boat hulls.
-It is produced to rigid specifications from very high grade materials and is designed to last almost indefinitely in extreme weather conditions with only a coating of paint and protective coating.
+Ohio Barn Quilts are made on 1/2″ MDO (medium density overlay) board, often called “sign board”.
+Originally MDO was created to satisfy the requirements of long-lasting Interstate Highway signs.
+Because of its water resistance, MDO was also a good product to use on small boat hulls.
+It is produced to rigid specifications from very high-grade materials and is designed to last almost indefinitely in extreme weather conditions with only a coating of paint and protective coating.